E-commerce

 Review your retention by acquisition source, campaign, audience, entry product, and market.
 You will often find that some channels “buy” volume but not loyalty, while others create more stable cohorts.

-A good loyalty strategy therefore starts with more consistent acquisition.
-This is one of the reasons why CRO, acquisition, and retention should be analyzed together rather than in silos.
-Otherwise, we try to fix after the fact an entry promise that was poorly calibrated.
+A good loyalty strategy therefore starts with more coherent acquisition.
+This is one of the reasons why CRO, acquisition, and retention should be read together rather than in silos.
+Otherwise, you end up trying to fix after the fact a poorly calibrated entry promise.

-The first purchase is not the end of the journey, it’s the real beginning.
+The first purchase is not the end of the journey; it is the real beginning

-The most critical moment for retention is often right after the first order.
-That is when the customer checks whether the promise was credible.
-Delivery times, tracking, packaging, perceived quality, product accuracy, ease of contact: all these elements influence the likelihood of a second purchase.
+The most critical moment for customer loyalty often comes just after the first order.
+That is when the customer checks whether the promise was believable.
+Delivery times, tracking, packaging, perceived quality, product accuracy, ease of contact: all these factors influence the likelihood of a second purchase.

-A customer who has to look up delivery information on their own, receives contradictory messages, or does not understand how to contact support quickly enters a more fragile relationship with the brand.
-Conversely, a clear and reassuring post-purchase experience creates a sense of control and better prepares for repeat purchase.
+A customer who has to look up shipping information themselves, who receives contradictory messages, or who does not understand how to contact support quickly enters into a more fragile relationship with the brand.
+Conversely, a clear and reassuring post-purchase experience creates a sense of control and better prepares repeat purchase.

 What needs particular care